Courage Is Power: Art as a

 Courage Is Power For Everyone

-The lush forest in this picture is the backdrop for a young and magnificent wolf who feels his strength and confidence harmonizing to grant him a moment of power.
 His reality tells him that he is the strongest animal in the forest and that he can battle his enemies and win.
 However, he has yet to discover the transformative power of his courage that will influence the rest of his life.

 Times come when we must express our true strength and take a powerful leap of faith in God to overcome the storms of life.
-We can confront the shadows that threaten to consume our world by living a life of Godly truth which empowers and frees the heart to guide us into having whatever we need or desire to become.
+We can confront the shadows that threaten to consume our world by living a life of Godly truth which which empowers and frees the heart to guide us into having whatever we need or desire to become.
 Therefore, courage doesn't have to be illusive.

 The true power of courage, is not about being fearless, because we all experience fear, but it's how we regard it.
 As we reach within ourselves for the God-given empowerment that belongs to us by faith, we can overcome any obstacle that stands in our way according to Mark 11:24.